Biomedical Engineering Undergraduate Program

 Biomedical engineering is a multidisciplinary program utilizing the application of engineering principles to the fields of biology and health care.

 This program is developed in coordination with Electrical and Electronic Engineering, Biological Sciences, Mathematics, Physics and Chemistry Departments as well as Faculty of Health Sciences and Medicine.
 Biomedical Engineering is a state-of-the-art interdisciplinary program which provides a common platform for collaboration among engineering, natural and medical sciences.
-In this context, electrical, electronic, computer and mechanical engineers collaborate with biologists, medical doctors and pharmacists for healthier future of humanity.
+In this context, electrical, electronic, computer and mechanical engineers collaborate with physiotherapists, biologists, medical doctors and pharmacists for healthier future of humanity.

 The Biomedical Engineering program goal is to create world-class graduates to meet the 21st century needs of biomedical-related industries focused on patient care via medical devices and pharmaceuticals, as well as government and private consulting practice – all founded on a strong science and engineering education.
 Graduates of the EMU Biomedical Engineering Program will: